 Comment tracking for pull requests

 Pull requests in VSTS have been improved to show comments left in files on the proper line, even if those files have been changed since the comments were added.
 Previously, comments were always shown on the line of the file where they were originally added, even if the file contents changed—in other words, a comment on line 10 would always be shown on line 10.
-With the latest improvements, the comments follow the code to show what the user expects—if a comment was added on line 10, and two new lines were subsequently added to the beginning of the file, the comment will be shown on line 12.
+With the latest improvements, the comments follow the code to show what the user expects—if a comment is added on line 10, and two new lines were subsequently added to the beginning of the file, the comment is shown on line 12.

-Here's an example change with a comment on line 13 (Figure 27):
+Here is an example change with a comment on line 13 (Figure 27):

 Even after the code has changed to shift the line with the original comment from 13 to 14, the comment is appearing in the expected place on line 14 (Figure 28).